kaldi-asr/kaldi/egs/icsi/README.txt

 The following are the TYPICAL channel assignments, although a handful
 of meetings (including Bmr003, Btr001, Btr002) differed in assignment.

-The mapping from the above, to the actual waveform channels in the corpora is:
+The mapping from the above, to the actual waveform channels in the corpora, and (this recipe for a signle distant mic case) is:

-D1 - chanE
+D1 - chanE - (this recipe: sdm3)
-D2 - chanF
+D2 - chanF - (this recipe: sdm4)
-D3 - chan6
+D3 - chan6 - (this recipe: sdm1)
-D4 - chan7
+D4 - chan7 - (this recipe: sdm2)
 PDA left - chanC
 PDA right - chanD